-T/RS 215 3 (P,W) The History of Christian Theology
+T/RS 215Z 3 cr.

-(Formerly T/RS 210) A study of the vital growth of Christianity's life, doctrine, worship and spirituality over the centuries.
+(P) The History of Christian Theology (Formerly T/RS 210) A study of the vital growth of Christianity's life, doctrine, worship and spirituality over the centuries.
 Special emphasis will be placed on principal leaders, thinkers and heroes.